itkrivoshei/OdinCodeProjcts/README.md

 ## 🚀 Quick Start

-To run the project, execute the following command:
+To run the project, install node and execute the following command:

 ```bash
 node mergeSort.js